NordicSemiconductor/IOS-nRF-Mesh-Library/Documentation.docc/nRFMeshProvision.md

 ### Mesh Network Manager

 Mesh network manager is the main entry point for the mesh network.
-It manages the network, is responsible for sending and processing messages to and from bearers and initializes provisioning procedure.
+It manages the network, allows sending and processing messages to and from bearers and initializes provisioning procedure.

 - ``MeshNetworkManager``